 Any registered voter of Durham County may make a request for an absentee ballot.
 Requests can only be made by completing an Absentee Ballot Request Form (Instructions for completing the form are included with the form and the request must be submitted on the 2020 State Absentee Ballot Request Form).
-The deadline to request an absentee by mail ballot for the March 3rd Primary Election is Tuesday, February 25th at 5:00 pm.
+The deadline to request an absentee by mail ballot for the November 3rd General Election is Tuesday, October 27th at 5:00 pm.

 The request may be sent any of the methods noted below:

 - By Mail: Durham County Board of Elections, Attn: Absentee Ballots, PO Box 868, Durham, NC, 27702